SI 2025/1042 · October 2025

 What is Awaab's Law?
 The Complete Guide for 2026

-Everything landlords, housing officers, and tenants need to know about the UK's landmark social housing safety legislation — including the three key deadlines, who it applies to, and what happens next.
+Everything landlords, housing officers, and tenants need to know about the UK's landmark social housing safety legislation — including the five statutory deadlines, who it applies to, and what happens next.

 The Tragedy That Changed Housing Law